DZombies45/dzombies45.github.io/_posts/2024-12-16-addon-silk-spawn.md

 # silk spawner code

-just copy this code, and paste it on your behavior pack script
+just copy this code, and paste it on your behavior pack script. or just download the addon [here on **mcpedl**](https://mcpedl.com/silky-mob-spawner/)

 {% include embed/youtube.html id='_mzc4S8TrD0' %}

+---

 ```js
 // import minecraft api